kdoore/1335GitBook/animation-for-shapematrix.md

 #Animation for ShapeMatrix

 In order to animate anything in Processing, the draw( ) function must be included in your project.
-Within the draw( ) function, some parameters of the design must be changing over time.
+Within the draw( ) function, some parameters of the design must be changing over time, such as size, color.  frameCount, modulus can be used to create a timer that controls animation of size, color.

 ###Animate: PShape Color, Length (size)